ilmartoo/LiDAR-based_anomaly_detector/README.md

 # Lidar-based Anomaly Detector

-Using LiDAR data to detect any anomalies an object of a kind may have in comparison to a predefined model.
+Using LiDAR data to characterize objects using LiDAR-based point clouds and detect any anomalies objects of a kind may have in comparison to a predefined model.

 ---